HazemAbdesamed/bike-points/README.md

 # Usage :
 - Download the project.
 - Navigate to the project folder on your machine.
 - In a terminal, execute <code> docker-compose up --build -d </code>.
-The execution will take some time for the first execution as it will download the images and the dependencies.
+The first exection will take some time as it will download the images and dependencies.
+The initial display of the dashboard will take some time for te reason that Trino will be planning the queries.
 - You can enable the dags to run by the default schedule (the **stage** will be executed evey **3 minutes**, and the **load_batch** dag will be executed evey day at midnight) by enabling the toggle on switch.
 However if you want to trigger the dag manually, click on the play button.
 ![airflow usage](/pictures/airlfow%20usage.jpg)

 # Final Thoughts and Conclusion

-This project demonstrates the integration of various technologies to design and implement a data pipeline capable of handling both batch and near-real-time processing by combining tools like Airflow, Kafka, Spark, postgres, Trino, and Superset.
+This project demonstrates the integration of various technologies to design and implement a data pipeline capable of handling both batch and near-real-time processing by combining tools like Airflow, Kafka, Spark, Postgres, Trino, and Superset.

 ## Some Key Takeaways:
 - **Modular Design**: Each container was configured to handle specific tasks, ensuring seamless communication and functionality across the entire ecosystem.